-Although expecting a longish day, as we were leaving Phu Quoc Island to transit through Ha Tien, then onto Can Tho, I wasn’t expecting what actually happened.

-The day started without too many hick-ups.
+Expecting a longish day as leaving from Phu Quoc Island to transit through Ha Tien then onto Can Tho, today starts without too many hick-ups.

-The ferry left the island at 08:30hrs and arrived in Ha Tien at 10:00hrs as scheduled.
+The ferry leaves the island at 08:30am and arrives in Ha Tien at 10:00am as scheduled.
 From the Ha Tien ferry terminal, a guy with your name on a card finds you and after piling into another mini-bus, drives to the Green Travel office.
-Here everyone is split up into onward destinations and the minibus takes you to the local bus station, if Can Tho is where you’re headed.
+At this point, everyone splits up for onward destinations and the minibus takes you to the local bus station, if Can Tho is where you’re heading.